jsmoriss/jsm-force-ssl/README.md

 <li>FORCE_SSL_LOGIN</li>
 </ul>

-<p>The plugin also hooks the WordPress 'the_content', 'upload_dir', and 'plugins_url' filters to make sure that all URLs match the appropriate protocol.</p>
+<p>The plugin also hooks the WordPress 'the_content', 'widget_text', 'upload_dir', and 'plugins_url' filters to make sure that all URLs match the appropriate protocol.</p>

 <p>The plugin checks and honors the following proxy / load-balancing web server variables:</p>